Dr. Andrej V. Sideltsev

 Nowadays new electronic and online corpora for different languages emerge every new day.
 Hittite remains practically the only major Indo-European language with a significant corpus of texts that does not have any electronic syntactically annotated corpus.
 As the oldest attested Indo-European language, Hittite proves to be more and more interesting for the researchers.
 Lots of papers on its linguistics, including syntax and morphology, have been published during the last decade, so the need of an online Hittite corpus is more and more compelling.

 The basic element of the database is a clause (a simple sentence).
-By August 2016 the database reached the amount of 3800 clauses.
-All linguistic material is to be parsed, tokenized, and lemmatized.
-By the end of January of 2017 all clauses available online are to be annotated for focus-comment and word order (SOV).
+By January 2016 the database reached the amount of 3897 clauses.
+All linguistic material is yet to be parsed, tokenized, and lemmatized.
+All clauses available online are to be annotated for focus-comment and word order (SOV).
 Syntactic annotation is based on Penn Treebank tagsets with language specific additions; a tree generator is built in the site and works according to the principles of Stanford Tregex software.

-In 2016 the Hittite corpus project was being developed under the corpus program of the Department of historical and philological Sciences of Russian Academy of Sciences: Development of a Hittite Corpus, #0182-2015-0003.
+In 2016-2017 the Hittite corpus project is being developed under the corpus program of the Department of historical and philological Sciences of Russian Academy of Sciences: Development of a Hittite Corpus, #0182-2015-0003.

 Hoffner, H. A. Jr. (2009).
 Letters from the Hittite Kingdom.
 Atlanta: Society of Biblical Literature.